NOAA-GFDL/gfdl-conda/README.md

 # GFDL-CONDA
-Repository to store conda recipes to be used for automation.
+Repository to store conda recipes to be used for automation to build and deploy to noaa-gfdl anaconda channel.